 - Try failure scenarios — caller gives wrong inputs, requests data your tools cannot provide — and verify the bot follows the fallback rules in your Flow Description rather than inventing answers.

-- Verify the Intent mapping: confirm each conversation outcome ends on the Workflow exit you mapped it to, and that an unresolved call leaves through the Fallback exit.
+- Verify the Outcome mapping: confirm each conversation outcome ends on the Workflow exit you mapped it to, and that an unresolved call leaves through the Fallback exit.

 - If the bot picks the wrong tool, calls it at the wrong moment, or misuses its output, sharpen the Flow Description and the AI Description on the Tool Extension before changing the tools themselves.